shapely.hausdorff_distance

 hausdorff_distance(a, b, densify=None, **kwargs)#

-Compute the discrete Hausdorff distance between two geometries.
+Compute the discrete, undirected Hausdorff distance between two geometries.

 Parameters: